 This lecture looks at survey techniques used to monitor the various different taxonomic groups.
-In compares the advantages and disadvantages of different surveys.
+It compares the advantages and disadvantages of different surveys.

-• Ecological monitoring; Distance sampling, bird point count, capture methods

-Discussion/Activity - The bird sampling activity - students are given a survey to plan and choose the most appropriate option.
+• Ecological monitoring; Distance sampling, bird point count, capture methods Discussion/Activity - The bird sampling activity - students are given a survey to plan and choose the most appropriate option.

-Lecture 4: People and culture of Madagascar
+Lecture 4: People, Culture and History in relation to conservation